janoleko/simply3d/README.md

 from all angles.
 This makes 3D-visualization finally useful.
 Sadly however the plotly syntax is not very intuitive which makes it tedious to create these plots.
-The functions in this package are inspired in their syntax by the base R functions plot() and curve() to make it really simple and fast to create such 3D plots.
+The functions in this package are inspired in their syntax by the base R functions `plot()` and `curve()` to make it really simple and fast to create such 3D plots.

-At the moment it only includes the functions simply_scatter() which allows the easy creation of 3D scatterplots and surface() as the 3D analogue to curve().
+At the moment it includes the functions `simply_scatter()` which allows the easy creation of 3D scatterplots and `surface()` as the 3D analogue to `curve()`.
 You can also combine these two by adding a surface to a scatter plot, for example when plotting a fitted regression model.
 For more details please see the documentation.

 ## Installation